Overview

 Steps to resolve:

-- Confirm you are using the authentication mode your endpoint expects (Simple vs Strict) and that all required headers are present.
+- Confirm you are using the authentication mode your integration expects (Simple vs Strict) and that all required headers are present.

 - Rebuild the message string exactly as